nithishkaviyan/Sentiment-Analysis-of-Yelp-Reviews/README.md

 # Sentiment-Analysis-of-Yelp-Reviews

 This repository contains the code for sentiment analysis performed for Yelp Reviews using <b>Bag-of-Words model</b> with Neural Network and <b>Naive Bayes Classifier</b>.
-Soon, I will update with a Recurrent Neural Network Model for the same sentiment classification of texts.
+Soon, I will update a Recurrent Neural Network Model for the same sentiment classification of texts.

 I have also attached few scripts and notebooks used for preprocessing steps.